Best Bites: Why The Top New Restaurants And Bars Are Choosing Birmingham

 “The rapid regeneration of the city is something big restaurant names want to be aligned with and the improving F&B scene in Brum is something that inspires regeneration.”
 Says Tom Cullen, Editor of popular Birmingham culture publication I Choose Birmingham.
 “We’ve sort of hit a sweet spot, in Birmingham, and suddenly everyone wants a piece of it… You’ve got to hope there’s room for all.”

-Here’s our rundown of some of this year’s top restaurants and bars in Birmingham, for those eager to explore the newest eateries or get dates in the diary for the most hotly anticipated launches.
+Here’s our rundown of some of Birmingham’s top restaurants and bars, for those eager to explore the newest eateries or get dates in the diary for the most hotly anticipated launches.

 The Ivy triumphed amid ‘phenomenal’ demand for the prime city centre spot on Temple Row which was previously occupied by designer store Louis Vuitton.